 - Add the carrots, celery and bell pepper and sautee for 3-4 minutes.
 You just want them to get a bit of direct heat, but they don't need to be soft.

 - Add the tomato paste and cook until it begins to darken, then add the wine (or equal measure of broth) to deglaze, scraping any brown bits from the bottom of the pan.
 Allow the wine to reduce by about half, then add the red currant jelly, stirring until melted and emulsified.

 - Add the beef back to the pot, then add the beef broth, Worcestershire sauce, paprika, thyme, parsley, and bay leaf.
 Stir to combine.

-- Allow the stew to come to a boil then reduce heat to simmer, add the remaining 1 tsp salt and 1/2 tsp cracked black pepper, and cover.
+- Allow the stew to come to a boil then reduce heat to simmer, add the remaining 1 teaspoon salt and ½ teaspoon cracked black pepper, and cover.
 Allow to simmer for 75-minutes, stirring occasionally to make sure that the stew does not begin to boil.

 - After 75-minutes, add the potatoes and allow to simmer uncovered for the final 15-minutes.
 If additional liquid is needed, it can be added at this point.
 Beef broth or water are both good options, if needed.

 - Once the potatoes are tender, remove bay leaves, taste for salt and adjust if needed.
 Serve warm with optional horseradish sour cream and fresh parsley, if desired.

 Nutritional information on Whip & Wander is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.